Leadtech/boot-rabbit-mq/README.md

 Both the consumer and the producer depend om the same services and options that the QueueTemplate provides.
 (Some calls to the QueueTemplate are delegated to the queue strategy.)

 The QueueTemplate contains:
-- The connection object  (same configurations must be used for both the producer and the consumer)
+- The connection  (same configuration must be used for both the producer and the consumer)
-- A message Serializer
+- A message serializer
 - RabbitMQ specific options such as the queue name, exchange, passiveness, exclusive connections etc
-- The Queue strategy
+- The queue strategy
 - The event dispatcher